t-makaro/nb_pdf_template/README.md

 4. In/Out will move to the left as the execution count increases instead of pushing code to the right.
 5. $\LaTeX$ and $\Tex$ in markdown cells will no longer cause conversion to fail
 6. In/Out text colours updated to match Jupyter
+7. Markdown paragraphs are no longer auto-indented in the pdf

 ## Issues (in common with default template)
 1. raw pyout text will not wrap text